foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/start.md

 The tests work only on Android phones with a camera of 8MP and over.

 ## Unboxing
-Typically a test kit should comprose
+Typically a test kit should comprise

 * Stand
-* Ring light
+* Light box
 * Measuring tubes
 * Calibration standards
 * Reagents